adaddeo/simple-giphy-search/README.md

 ##### redux-thunk

 I used Redux Thunk to be able to access state inside action creators.
-I wanted to isolate as much logic between data and presentation layers as possible and this lead to fairly simple components.
+I wanted to isolate as much logic between data and presentation layers as possible and I think this did a good job of leading to simpler components.

 ##### @giphy/react-components